Daniel061/Sophie6.1/CONTRIBUTING.md

 You may contribute to this project but you must also follow our code of conduct.

-We welcomes suggestions and comments for this project.
+We welcome suggestions and comments for this project.

+Contributors List;

+Ashish Kshirsagar   @ASK149